roboll/helmfile/README.md

 To supply the diff functionality Helmfile needs the [helm-diff](https://github.com/databus23/helm-diff) plugin v2.9.0+1 or greater installed.
 For Helm 2.3+ you should be able to simply execute `helm plugin install https://github.com/databus23/helm-diff`.
 For more details please look at their [documentation](https://github.com/databus23/helm-diff#helm-diff-plugin).

+### apply

+The `helmfile apply` sub-command begins by executing `diff`.
+If `diff` finds that there is any changes, `sync` is executed after prompting you for an confirmation. `--auto-approve` skips the confirmation.

+An expected use-case of `apply` is to schedule it to run periodically, so that you can auto-fix skews between the desired and the current state of your apps running on Kubernetes clusters.

 ### delete